nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 to ensure that Intellij is configured to use JDK 11.

-4. mport the project as a Gradle project: Follow the guide [Intellij IDEA: Importing a Gradle project](https://se-education.org/guides/tutorials/intellijImportGradleProject.html)
+4. Import the project as a Gradle project: Follow the guide [Intellij IDEA: Importing a Gradle project](https://se-education.org/guides/tutorials/intellijImportGradleProject.html)

 5. Verify the setup: